+My parents Sent me packages - candy bars, tampons, tona fish - but they never wrote, called or visited.
+I wasn't surprised; they were always hard to please.
+CHAPTER TWO A taxi was preferable because parking a Jaguar in that neighborhood was as foolish as it was risky.
+That Booker frequented this part of the city startled Bride.
+Why here, she wondered?
 There were music stores in unthreatening neighborhoods, places where tattooed men and women dressed like ghouls weren't huddled on corners or squatting on curbs.

-Once the taxi stopped at the address she'd given him, and after he told her he wouldn't wait Bride stepped quickly toward the door of Salvatore Ponti's Pawn Palace.
+Once the driver stopped at the address she'd given him, and after he told her he wouldn't wait Bride stepped quickly toward the door of Salvatore Ponti's Pawn and Repair Palace.
 Inside it was clear that the word "Palace" was less a joke than an insanity.
 Under dusty glass counters row after row of jewelry and watches preened.
-A man good looking the way elderly men can be moved toward her.
+A man, good looking the way elderly men can be moved down the counter toward her.
 His jeweler's eyes swept all he could take in of his customer.
 "Mr. Ponti?"
 "Call me Sally, sweetheart.
 What can I do you for?"
 Bride waved the overdue notice and explained she'd come to settle the bill and pick up whatever had been repaired.
 Sally examined the notice.
 "Oh, yeah," he said.
 "Thumb ring.
-It's in back.
+Mouthpiece.
+They're in back.
 Come on."
 Together they went into a back room where guitars hung on the walls and all sorts of metal pieces covered the cloth of a table.
 The man working there looked up from his magnifier to glance at Bride and then the notice.
 He went to a cupboard and removed a trumpet wrapped in purple cloth.
-"He didn't mention the pinkie ring," said the repair man, "but I fixed it anyway.
+"He didn't mention the pinkie ring," said the repair man, "but I gave him one anyway.
 Picky guy, real picky."
-Bride took the horn wondering why Booker had it then handed Sally the amount owed.
+Bride took the horn thinking she didn't even know Booker owned one or played it.
+Then she handed Sally the amount owed.
 "Nice, though and smart for a country boy," said the repairman.
-"Country?"
+"Country boy?"
 Bride frowned.
 "He lives here."
 "Oh, yeah?
 Told me he was from some hick town up north," said Sally.
 "Whiskey," said the repairman.